-It seems like everyone is talking about the gut these days, but what makes it so special?
+It seems like gut health is one of the top health topics of today, but what makes the gut so special?

 Conventional medicine is trained to isolate organ systems.
 For instance, if you have acne the problem is said to lie in the skin.
 Depression?
 Problem in the brain.
 Arthritis?
 Problem of the joints.